-The following steps demonstrate how to use MailBee.NET Objects library in your applications.
+The following steps demonstrate how to add a reference to MailBee.NET Objects libraries in your applications.

 Multiple versions of MailBee.NET.dll are shipped with the product, and get installed in various sub-folders of "C:\Program Files (x86)\MailBee.NET Objects" common folder: